Park ranger saves man from thin ice

 |0

-This work, Park ranger saves man from thin ice, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Park ranger saves man from thin ice, by Melanie Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT